Today’s Reading: Deuteronomy 11-12

 100 PERSONAL WORDS:

-Four years ago today was the day, according to the Mayan calendar, when the world was supposed to end.
+It was on this day in 2012, according to the Mayan calendar, that the world was supposed to end.
 Remember that?
 Ephesians 3:21 says, “…world without end.
 Amen!”
 Yes, there will come a time of cataclysmic change.
 For Peter’s perspective on the Mayan prediction I’ve just read 2 Peter 3:1-18.
 I know God cares, and He’s also in charge of whatever happens to this world.
 The last few words of our key verse are worthy of repetition… “The eyes of the Lord are always on it [the land] from the beginning of the year to the very end of the year.”
 As we approach the end of the year, I’m living in total confidence in the providential care of our Creator, Sustainer, Provider, Healer, Saviour, and Lord of All.

 Yours for a renewed confidence in God’s care,